oddycode/Ext3nder-Electrified-Installer-for-Electra-v1.02/README.md

 If someone wants to upload this .deb on his own Cydia Repository, I agree. (because I don't have a repo) BUT remember I'm not a developer.
 Just an Electra User.
 I'd like you to send me a message saying "Hey Laizrod.
 Can I upload "your" .deb on my repo?"
 And I'll answer "Yes, of course you can ^^"
 NOTE : I didn't try installing it with Cydia because I don't have a repo, but I think it works.
 So, if someone wants to upload the .deb file into his repo for testing installing via Cydia, you can, but tell me it.

-If you need to say "thank you" to someone, you need to say it to Julioverne ^^
+If you need to say "thank you" to someone, you need to say it to Julioverne and the developer of Electra beta version : midnightchips

                                                            KNOWN ISSUES: